 Physical server location is another huge factor for data privacy.
-Icedrive hosts its servers exclusively in the UK, while MEGA opts for a more spread-out network of data centers located in Canada, New Zealand, Germany, the Netherlands and France.
-Unfortunately, there’s no way to choose or even see which server your data is stored on.
+Icedrive hosts its servers in the U.S. and Germany, while MEGA opts for a more spread-out network of data centers located in Canada, New Zealand, Germany, the Netherlands and France.
+Unfortunately, there’s no way to choose or even see which server stores your data.

-That said, the UK isn’t great either, as the passage of the Investigatory Powers Act in 2016 gave the authorities wide-sweeping powers to intrude on its citizens’ privacy in the digital sphere.
+That said, the U.K. isn’t great either, as the passage of the Investigatory Powers Act in 2016 gave the authorities sweeping powers to intrude on its citizens’ privacy in the digital sphere.
 Luckily, both Icedrive and MEGA let you download all the information the service has on you, providing complete transparency into the process.

-It’s worth noting that a large chunk of MEGA’s shares are held by Chinese businessmen, which opens up the possibility that the cloud service could be influenced by the authorities there.
+It’s worth noting that a large chunk of MEGA’s shares are held by Chinese businessmen, which opens up the theoretical possibility that the authorities there could influence the cloud service.
 There’s no proof of this ever taking place, though, and the zero-knowledge encryption would prevent them from looking at your actual files and folders anyway.

 All that taken together means that we have an incredibly close final round on our hands.
-Both services get top-notch marks for both security and privacy, but the additional server locations tip the scales in MEGA’s favor.
-That brings our final score to 4 to 2, which makes it slightly less lopsided than it could’ve been.
+Both services get top-notch marks for privacy, despite problems with server locations.
+However, the implications of the flaws with MEGA’s encryption model tip the scales in Icedrive’s favor.
+That brings our score to 6-2, with only one round to go.

 The Verdict: Icedrive vs MEGA

-With that, our MEGA vs Icedrive comparison is concluded.
-Although several of our rounds were incredibly close calls, Icedrive still managed a convincing victory by winning four out of six categories.
+With that, our Icedrive vs MEGA comparison is over.
+Although several of our rounds were incredibly close calls, Icedrive still managed a convincing victory by winning six out of eight categories.